+5.1 Activity in 2011/2012 has directly contributed to the delivery of the Responding to Demographic Change and Regeneration corporate programmes.
+Examples include:

+Demographic Change

-- 5.1 Activity identified within the annual report has directly contributed to the delivery of the Responding to Demographic Change and Regeneration corporate programmes.
-Examples include: - ✓ working with Leisure Services to promote and develop opportunities for older people to participate in physical activities.
-Examples include guided walks, free swimming and aqua aerobics, chair based exercise sessions provided to community groups, in Extra Care Housing and in our day centres - ✓ implementing an Intake and Reablement service that helped 2549 people in 2011/2012 - ✓ supporting 425 older people to become new Telecare customers - ✓ opening a further Extra Care facility in Ruthin (Llys Awelon).
+- ✓ supporting more people to live at home independently.
+Examples include: - the implementation of an Intake and Reablement service that helped 2549 adults - o an additional 425 older people supported through Telecare customers - ✓ opening a further Extra Care facility in Ruthin (Llys Awelon).
 This is the third Extra Care facility in Denbighshire and work is in progress for a fourth facility in Denbigh.
+The existing 3 facilities provide139 older people with safe and secure tenancies in a living environment designed to maintain their independence - ✓ working with Leisure Services to promote and develop opportunities for older people to participate in physical activities.
+Examples include guided walks, free swimming and aqua aerobics, chair based exercise sessions provided to community groups, in Extra Care Housing and in our day centres

+Regeneration

-The existing 3 facilities provide139 older people with safe and secure tenancies in a living environment designed to maintain their independence - ✓ the mapping of vulnerable families, many of whom live in disadvantaged areas included within our regeneration projects, and the commissioning of early intervention services via Families First - ✓ developing training, volunteering and employment opportunities to 514 people as part of our New Work Connections project. - ✓ initiatives by our Welfare Rights Team make a real difference to people's independence, health and wellbeing (identified through evaluation questionnaires).
-Last year our Welfare Rights Partnership removed £17m in personal debts, generated increased income of £8m and moved 1,138 people out of poverty.
+- ✓ the mapping of vulnerable families, many of whom live in disadvantaged areas included within our regeneration projects, and the commissioning of early intervention services - developing training, volunteering and employment opportunities to 514 people as part of our New Work Connections project - ✓ initiatives by the Welfare Rights Partnership which removed £17m in personal debts, generated increased income of £8m and moved 1,138 people out of poverty